 After you train, protein synthesis goes up.
 But it’s back to normal a couple of days later .
 And creating more muscle damage doesn’t appear to make the rise in protein synthesis last any longer .
 Put differently, there’s an upper limit on the amount of stimulation your muscles can respond to in any given workout.

 In other words, when you follow a bro split and train a muscle once a week, it might spend a few days “growing” after the workout.
 But leaving seven days before you train that muscle again means missing out on several additional opportunities to stimulate growth.

 That said, studies typically report the average results for a group.
 But no two people respond to the same training program in exactly the same way.

 Working a muscle group 2-3 times per week may, on average, produce a faster rate of growth than training it once a week.

 However, as I mentioned earlier, the type of training program you respond best to will be influenced genetic factors.
 So we can’t exclude the possibility that there may be a set of people who thrive on bro split routines that involve training less frequently.

 We know, for example, that people with a specific variant of the ACE gene gain just as much strength with single versus multiple-set training programs, while people with another variant make faster progress with multiple sets .

 The same may hold true for training frequency.
-People with a specific (and perhaps uncommon) variant of a particular gene may make equal or faster progress working a muscle group once a week compared to twice or three times a week.
+Some people may make equal or faster progress working a muscle group once a week compared to twice or three times a week.

 All of which means you’ll need to be willing to experiment.
 By that, I mean testing out different training frequencies with the aim of finding the one that works best for you.